amispam/Balance_sheet_webApp/README.md

 <h1>Plugins</h1>

-The only plug in which used here is Bootstrap, Bootstrap's library is used for the purpose of styling.
+The only plugin which used here is Bootstrap, Bootstrap's library is used for the purpose of styling.

 <h1>How to use</h1>